Introduction

 plays reverse proxy in front of it.
 Especially for serving statics, terminating SSL connections, etc.

-The most common layouts use web servers such as nginx
+The most common layouts use web servers such as nginx or Apache http in front of the

 application servers.
 Also keep in mind that you usually donāt want to trust the pretty young and